Eggless Blueberry Babka Coffee Cake

 • In a small pot over medium heat, add the butter, milk, and honey.
 Stir until completely melted, remove from heat.

-• Add the flour, remaining ¼ cup cane sugar, sea salt, and Chinese five spice to the mixing bowl in that order.
+• Add the dry ingredients: flour, remaining ¼ cup cane sugar, sea salt, and Chinese five spice to the mixing bowl in that order.
 Add the milk mixture and knead on speed 2 to 4 for 5 minutes.

 • Place the dough in a greased bowl and cover the bowl with a kitchen towel and let rise for 2 to 3 hours, until doubled in size.